 Shark Night 3D

 The stereotypical summer vacation movie meets a lot of sharks.
 It’s from the guy that created the Final Destination franchise and the producers of Hostel.
 You know where this is going.
 People get fed to sharks by other people for amusement and money.
 There’s an excess of scenes of sharks leaping out of the water and some really dumb kills.
-It makes for a great gather in front of the TV and yell at the characters being stupid movie.
+It makes for a great gathering in front of the TV and yelling at the characters being stupid movie.

 “Shark Night 3D is a horrible film that is one of the most unoriginal pieces of crap I’ve seen in quite some time.” – Alex R. on RT

 Paranormal & Hybrid Sharks

 A famed shark hunter gives his kid a shark plushie, which is cute.
 Sure.
 What’s not cute is putting the tooth of a shark he killed in said plushie as a good luck charm, resulting in it being possessed by the spirit of the vengeful creature.
 None of these people really, truly valued having faces.

 It’s a shark ghost!
 Folks torture and kill a great white shark, and it comes back to haunt them with its massive ghost jaws.
 It’s a SyFy original.
 As you can see, it stars a pretty massive see-through chondrichthye.
 It also has a sequel – Ghost Shark 2: Urban Jaws.